chrisdefazio/adtranfirmwareupgrader/README.md

 # ADTRAN Firmware Upgrader

-A Python utility for upgrading firmware on ADTRAN devices via SSH.
+A Python utility for upgrading firmware on ADTRAN devices(specifically designed for 834 v6) via SSH.

 ## Features